headleyra/mc/README.md

 implement the 'error short-circuiting' behaviour mentioned above (along with a few utility functions for building error tuples).

-## Infinite Lego(tm)

-Now you can think about coding in the same way you think about building a Lego model: all newly purchased bricks (modifiers you create) are automatically compatible with the bricks you already have.
-And you can purchase bricks that do absolutely anything.

-Have fun!

 <!--
 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can